Sean Ryder

-Sean Ryder (born 18 June 1987) is a British water polo player.
+Sean Ryder (born 18 June 1987) is an English water polo player.

 Born in Nottingham, Ryder has been playing water polo since he was 14.
 He has competed for Rapid Bucharest, SV Weiden and the Great Britain National Team.
 In 2012 he was selected to represent Great Britain in the 2012 London Olympics, the first British Olympic water polo team since 1956.